Deepak195kumar/reactPrep/JS/JSinterviewPREP.md

 -> Function behaves as an object

-4. HOF (Higher Order Function): `take functions as a params and return the function.` Important built-in HOF of an array: 1. forEach() : used to trave array elements; 2. map() 3. filter() 4. reduce(): return you a single value iterating over the array of element based the function passed in it.
+4. HOF (Higher Order Function): `take functions as a params and return the function.` Important built-in HOF of an array: 1. forEach() : used to traverse array elements; 2. map() 3. filter() 4. reduce(): return you a single value iterating over the array of element based the function passed in it.
 5. sort()
 5. callback: `a callback is a function that is passed as an argument in an another function`

 ## flat